 In the unlikely event that you are targeted, there are a number of ways you can mark and track your possessions, with the view that one day you’ll be reunited.

 You can pick up a UV pen relatively easily and it’s a great way to identify any possessions that are yours.

-We recommend placing your name, university and student number.
+We recommend using your name, university and student number.
 This is a unique identifier and therefore won’t be seen to belong to someone else.